Find answers to MN SNAP's frequently asked questions:

 Click here to complete and submit the volunteer registration form.
 A MN SNAP volunteer will contact you within two weeks with follow up and next steps.

-Yes, we have different training protocol depending on the type of volunteer position.
-Clinic volunteers are thoroughly trained by MN SNAP volunteer or a veterinary staff member.
+Yes, we have different training protocols depending on the type of volunteer position.
+Clinic volunteers are thoroughly trained by a MN SNAP volunteer or a veterinary staff member.